-In January 2020, the full class of the IDF Tactical Command College, approximately seventy First Lieutenants and Captains, will visit Vietnam in order to gain valuable insights on the military history and culture of Vietnam.
+In January 2020, the entire class of the IDF Tactical Command College, approximately seventy First Lieutenants and Captains, will visit Vietnam in order to gain valuable insights on the military history and culture of Vietnam.

-Next week, between December 8th-16th, a group of three staff members will visit Vietnam as a preparatory visit, in order to scout for locations and plan the schedule.
+In preparation for this visit, a group of three staff members from the College will visit Vietnam between December 8th-16th.
+The purpose of the visit is to scout for relevant locations and plan the visit's schedule.

-One of our main goals at the Military Colleges is to promote consistent advancement of knowledge through different points of view and through conversations with experts.
-We believe that Vietnam will be an excellent case study and an area of major interest to the participants.
+One of the main goals of the Military Colleges is to promote consistent advancement of knowledge through different points of view and through conversations with experts.
+We believe that Vietnam will be an excellent case study and an area of major interest to our students (יותר מתאים למלטק).

-To ensure the best possible learning outcomes for the participants, we would like to establish close coordination with the Vietnamese local authorities.
-We would be grateful for any assistance in security and logistics that may be provided from the local authorities in Vietnam throughout the tour in January and the preparatory tour next week.
+To ensure the best possible learning outcomes for the students, we would like to establish close coordination with the relevant Vietnamese local authorities.
+We would be grateful for any assistance in the areas of security and logistics that may be provided from the local authorities in Vietnam throughout the visit in January and the preparatory visit next week.
+Your kind assistance in this regard will be most appreciated.